cybera/GithubIntroduction/README.md

 ```

 ### Pull
-The pull command fetches the newest updates (from your collaborator's changes) from the remote and merge that update to your local instance.
+The pull command fetches the newest updates (from your collaborator's changes) from the remote (github repo) and merge that update to your local (the local directory that you just cloned from github).
 Because no one has been working on this project since our last pull/clone, it prompts us with "already up to date".

 ```
 $ git pull